-How Does Litigation Proceed if there Are Multiple Defendants?
+How Does Litigation Proceed if There Are Multiple Defendants?

 Settling vs Going to Trial for Cases with Multiple Defendants